shashankpritam/Insertion-Bias-TE/Minimum_Fitness.md

 # Save the plot
 ggsave(filename = "../../../images/minimum_fitness.jpg", plot = g_avbias_cluster_size, width = 10, height = 6)

-# To display the saved image in R (optional)
+# To display the saved image in R
-# You'll need to load the grid package
 library(grid)

 # Read the saved plot into a grob